 - Consult the “Your degree” pages for Arts degree, Science degree, Engineering degree, and Land and Food Systems degree to learn about companies and professional associations that often hire students with your academic background.

 - Check out career resources for students from historically marginalized communities to get tips on how to find work where your intersecting identities are valued and you are supported to thrive.

 - Review hard information such as data gathered from your online research, alongside soft information such as advice or tips from informational interviews.

 Access the hidden job market

-Access the online job and volunteer board for UBC students and alumni.
+Use your CWL to log into the online job and volunteer board for UBC students and alumni.

 Career events and workshops

 Whether you're looking to improve your job applications or find resources to help you develop your career, UBC has events and workshops to support you.

 Contact the Centre for Student Involvement & Careers for career-related information or to drop in to career advising.